Azure/autorest.java/docs/developer/readme.md

 `CompilationTests` relies on Java compiler to pin-down certain features of the generated code, while `RuntimeTests` executes the generated code and verify the result.

+## Use local AutoRest Java

+Use `--use` option of the AutoRest to load the local AutoRest Java build (instead of the one downloaded from pre-release).

+The `name` of `@autorest/java` in `package.json` makes sure that it is loaded when `--java` option is provided.

 ## Pre-release

 1. Update `version` in root `package.json`.